sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

 The Roadmap is **reality** for the product team.
 Parallel projects feed the Product Roadmap's backlog and their schedules are expected to be adjusted based on the changes in the product's roadmap.
-This because it is unrealistic for a product team to manage multiple commitments (e.g. Windows server upgrade, WLM, Accessibility Compliance Project, Technical Debt Programme, one or two Business Enhancements, Benefits Delivery Modernization, etc.).
+This because it is unrealistic for a product team to manage multiple commitments (e.g., Windows server upgrade, WLM, Accessibility Compliance Project, Technical Debt Programme, one or two Business Enhancements, Benefits Delivery Modernization, etc.).
 Instead, those commitments are part of the Product's backlog and will be dealt with as part of the Product's roadmap.
-Should reality change (e.g. new priority affecting a product's roadmap horizon), parallel projects absorb the change and adjust their schedules accordingly.
+Should reality change (e.g., new priority affecting a product's roadmap horizon), parallel projects absorb the change and adjust their schedules accordingly.
 Should those projects be sources of funds for a product, they are provided only when the Product business outcome plan includes requirements of such projects.

 _Note 1:_ It is expected that business outcomes are provided in short cadence (typically at least once per quarter).
 This so that the product-type investment is not held in a planning stage for too long and allows course correction within the time horizon.